lahirudilshan/react-nextjs-wishlist-interview-assesment/README.md

 - ```NextJS``` is Most popular and powerful Single Page Application (SPA) framework based on React
 - ```Tailwind CSS``` is very light-weight utility first CSS Framework
 - ```Redux``` is Most Popular State management plugin
-- ```Prisma``` is TypeScript ORM for Database management it has powerful features like Migrations, Seeder and ORM
+- ```Prisma``` is TypeScript ORM for Database management and it has powerful features like Migrations, Seeder and ORM

 ## Installation